sunlab-osu/TURL/README.md

 This will rerank the candidates with TURL.
 For candidate generation and full evaluation please check the notebook in `baselines/entity_linking`.

 ### Column Type Annotation
+*We updated the CT model so now it is mutli-label classification by default and uses BCE loss which is consistent with our own dataset.
+If you are testing with datasets that assumes each column has single label, you can still use CrossEntropy loss.
+Change Line 1098 and Line 1033 in model/model.py*

 We divide the information available in the table for column type annotation as: entity mention, table metadata and entity embedding.
 We experiment under 6 settings: **0: all information**, **1: only entity related**, **2: only table metadata**, **3: no entity embedding**, **4: only entity mention**, **5: only entity embedding**.

 **Data**